spryker/devvm/README.md

 static-test.demoshop.local
 ```

-## Note on PHP opcache
+## Note on PHP OPcache
-In order to use opcache for CLI calls as well, the VM ships with PHP opcache file cache enabled.
-Cache contents are stored in `/var/tmp/opcache` directory.
-After enabling/disabling PHP modules (and as a possible fix if you are getting unexpected PHP error, like Segmentation fault), you must clean the cache directory with:
+To use OPcache for CLI calls, the VM ships with PHP opcache file cache enabled.
+Cache contents are stored in `/var/tmp/opcache`.
+After enabling or disabling PHP modules, for example to fix an unexpected PHP error like Segmentation fault, make sure to clear cache by running the command:
 ```
 sudo rm -rf /var/tmp/opcache/*; sudo systemctl restart php7.4-fpm
 ```